opengeospatial/e-learning/source/wps/text/operations.rst

    * - ``Dismiss`` (optional)
      - Allows a client to terminate asynchronous processing jobs.

 The following are examples of requests that can be sent to operations offered by WPS.
+The examples can be trialled using tools such as `CURL <https://curl.haxx.se/>`_ , `wget <https://www.gnu.org/software/wget/>`_ or `JMeter <http://jmeter.apache.org/>`_.

 .. _wps_getcap: